Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Application to COVID-19

 Now we are ready to apply the proposed model to the data, where the setting of the MCMC sampling is similar to the one in Section \ref{sec:simulation}.
-Consider the confirmed cases from the day that the first case was reported to November 11 as the training data, and the cases from November 12 to 25 as the test data.
+Consider the confirmed cases before November 11 as the training data, and the cases from November 11 to 25 as the test data.
 Since the actual infectious period for COVID-19 is not available and it varies by individual and situation, as suggested by Centers for Disease Control and Prevention and \cite{wilson2020weather}, we assume an infectious period of 11 days from the actual infection to the confirmation of the positive test result.
 In other words, we assume that the actual infection occurs 11 days prior to the confirmation date.
-Alternatives for estimating the infectious period are discussed in Section \ref{sec:conclusion}.
 The input factor is a 6-dimensional variable, i.e., $\mathbf{x}\in \mathbb{R}^6$, including 5 variables representing weather data and one variable representing government intervention levels.
 The MCMC samples of the basic reproduction number can be obtained from the MCMC samples of $\beta(\mathbf{x})$ and $\gamma(\mathbf{x})$ by computing $\mathcal{R}_0(\mathbf{x})=\beta(\mathbf{x})/\gamma(\mathbf{x})$.
-Since it's hard to visualize the function $\mathcal{R}_0(\mathbf{x})$ via a six-dimensional $\mathbf{x}$, similar to \cite{welch1992screening}, we use a functional ANOVA decomposition \citep{Hoeffding1948ACO,sobol1993sensitivity,santner2003design} for $\mathcal{R}_0(\mathbf{x})$ and plot its overall mean and main effects.
+Since it's hard to visualize the function $\mathcal{R}_0(\mathbf{x})$ via a six-dimensional $\mathbf{x}$, similar to \cite{welch1992screening}, we use a functional ANOVA decomposition \citep{Hoeffding1948ACO,sobol1993sensitivity,santner2003design} for $\mathcal{R}_0(\mathbf{x})$ and plot its overall mean and main effects, which respectively measure the overall influence and the influence of a single factor on the basic reproduction number.
 That is, suppose that $\mathbf{x}$ follows a distribution $F(\mathbf{x})$ where $F(\mathbf{x})=F_1(x_1)\times F_2(x_2)\times\cdots\times F_d(x_d)$, then the overall mean and the main effects of the function $\mathcal{R}_0(\mathbf{x})$ can be obtained by